kaylarobertson3/Data-and-Bagels/README.md

 Datawrapper notes from Kelsey's nicar talk

 ## Knightlab tools
-Knightlab is a leading innovator in journalism technology, and makes some cool stuff.
+Knightlab is a leading innovator in journalism technology, and makes a lot of opensource (free) resources for journalists.
 Check out all of it at [Knightlab's website](https://knightlab.northwestern.edu).
-There's three main tools which are all very usable, responsive, neat and stuff.
-Let's look at how to make a timeline:
+There are three main tools which are very usable, responsive and easy to learn.
+Let's look at how to make an interactive timeline:

 ### [Timeline.js](https://timeline.knightlab.com/)
 * What it is: Open source tool for making interactive, responsive timelines.
   * Cool because: Can import content from Twitter, Flickr, YouTube, Vimeo, Google Maps, Wikipedia, SoundCloud.
 Responsive on all devices, pretty easy to use.
 * How to do it:
-  * Uses google sheets.
-Click here to get the template (all of this info is available at http://timeline.knightlab.com).
-Click Make a Timeline.
-Click Make a Copy.
+  * Timeline.js uses Google Sheets.
+[Click here to get the template](http://timeline.knightlab.com/#make) and follow along.

-*important: Don't change the column headers, don't remove any columns, and don't leave any blank rows in your spreadsheet.*
+     * Click Make a Timeline.
+Click Make a Copy. *important: Don't change the column headers, don't remove any columns, and don't leave any blank rows in your spreadsheet.*

   * It may look daunting, but all the hard Excel work has been done for you.
-Basically just fill in the columns with your information.
-I’ve taken the data Kelsey scraped.
-Basically, it’s a lot of copying and pasting.
+Just fill in the columns with your information.
+I’ve taken the data Kelsey scraped (POTUS tweets from March).
 I’ll do the last few lines to show you what I did.
+(Feel free to make your timeline based on anything — fake dates, your life events, ect. for).

-3. Add date as separate columns for day, month, time.
-Add a headline for the slide and add your text.
+  * Input each day, month and time into separate columns.
+Add a headline for the slide and add your body text.
 Options: Links to media (must copy image address for photos.
-Must be hosted somewhere online) Add soundclous embed codes, ect.
+Must be hosted somewhere online) This is also where you add Soundclouds, embed codes, ect.
-4. Each downward row (1, 2, 3, 4) will be a different ‘slide’ with a different headline and visual and date.
+  * Each downward row (1, 2, 3, 4) will be a different ‘slide’ with a different headline and visual and date.
-5. When you’re done: File, publish to the Web.
+  * When you’re done: File, publish to the Web.
 Click OK.
 Yes, you are sure.
-6. Now, copy the URL it gives you
+  * Now, copy the URL it gives you.
-7. To generate the timeline: go back to Timeline.js website (https://timeline.knightlab.com/#make).
-Paste that code into step 3.
+  * To generate the timeline, go back to Timeline.js website (https://timeline.knightlab.com/#make).
+Paste the code you copied into step 3.
-8. To publish this on your site (CMS like blox, wordpress, ect.)
-Copy the iFrame.
+  * Here you can preview, change a few settings, and grab the iframe code to publish to your site!

 ## So much more you can do with data
- * [DataViz Catalogue](http://datavizcatalogue.com/) — can search by both the type of chart or by function of what you want to show.
-Then shows you websites and tools of how to make them!
+ * [DataViz Catalogue](http://datavizcatalogue.com/) — A resources that lets you search by both the type of chart and by function of what you want to show based on your dadta.
+Then it recomends websites and tools of how to make them, and tips on what kind of data fits best.
 Nice.

- * RAW Graphics
+ * [RAW Graphics](http://rawgraphs.io/) — another cool infographic-generator to check out.

  * [Here's a full list of opensource resources](http://journocode.com/data-journalism-tools/)

-# Robots?
-What?
+# Bots
 ![chatbot](https://media.giphy.com/media/NHIecaiSc7YjK/giphy.gif)

 # HTML/CSS: Or, how do these things get published?